 - A homemade video of someone setting up Salesforce to Salesforce

-- A resource if you wanted to use REST API and OAuth (it's much easier to use S2S)
+- A resource if you wanted to use REST API and OAuth (it's much easier to use Salesforce to Salesforce)

 Over the last few years, Salesforce has simplified the process of connecting to other Salesforce organizations.
 With Salesforce to Salesforce, you can rapidly set up record and object sharing between organizations — facilitating data sharing methods and strategies.
 It's important that you are fully aware of all laws and regulations regarding data sharing that may impact you and your organization.
 Both GDPR and emerging state laws can guide your strategy.
-We hope this guide helped you understand and setup your S2S connection.
-And, we hope you walked away with a better overall idea of how you can leverage S2S to enable your business and your partners.
+We hope this guide helped you understand and setup your Salesforce to Salesforce connection.
+And, we hope you walked away with a better overall idea of how you can leverage Salesforce to Salesforce to enable your business and your partners.